davep/davep.github.com/content/posts/2023/2023-08-20-seen-by-davep-broke-again.md

 that's when I decided to cut Twitter out altogether.

 This had actually started a little earlier than that, when the whole API fiasco kicked off.
-When that came in ifttt had to remove Twitter things from its free tier; I was on the free tier.
+When that came in IFTTT had to remove Twitter things from its free tier; I was on the free tier.
 I was on the free tier only because I didn't need anything the paid service offered.
 If Twitter had been "normal" and this change had been made I'd have happily paid -- I don't mind paying